Hammarn/1MB335/Lab5.md

 ```
 >C_ele_mt
 ```
 You can choose a different format, but keep in mind that it should enable to recognize rapidly the species and also the type of sequence (in this case, the mitochondria).
+If you want to write a script to do this instead of using a text editor, see **Optional**.

+Once you have managed the task above, you can delete the fasta file with the long headers, as you can easily recreate it from the separate fasta files and it is redundant with the fasta files with short headers.

 ---
 **Optional:** Alternatively, you can write a Python script that will shorten the headers.
 For example, it could be a script which takes as input a fasta file with long headers and outputs a fasta file with shortened headers.
 Moreover, the script should output a file which has both the long and the short header on the same line, to make sure that it is possible to go back to the long headers.

 ---

-Once you have managed the task above, you can delete the fasta file with the long headers, as you can easily recreate it from the separate fasta files and it is redundant with the fasta files with short headers.

 #### Step 2d: Align the entire mitochondria